Military history of Italy during World War II: Historiographical legacy and perceptions

-British wartime propaganda trumpeted the destruction of the Italian 10th Army by a significantly smaller British force during Operation Compass, which came at a time British morale needed a boost during a bleak period of the war.
-However, this left a lasting impression that shaped public attitudes long after the war ended, promoting a popular culture stereotype of a mythical Italian soldier who quickly surrendered.
-Many histories of the North African campaign written in the immediate decades after the Second World War often focussed on the exploits of Erwin Rommel, and consequently downplayed the Italian role; with some historians relying too heavily on Allied and German primary sources, in part hampered by few Italian sources having been translated into English.
+The destruction of the Italian 10th Army by a significantly smaller British force during Operation Compass left a lasting impression that shaped public attitudes in Britain and its Commonwealth long after the war ended, promoting a popular culture stereotype of an Italian soldier who quickly surrendered.
+Many histories of the North African campaign written in the immediate decades after the Second World War over-emphasised the role of Erwin Rommel, and downplayed the Italian contribution.